 The new Fantasy Faire opens in spring 2013.
 Until then, you can meet Disney Royalty elsewhere in Fantasyland, along the path to “it’s a small world.”
 Be sure to stop by The Disneyland Story inside the Main Street Opera House at Disneyland park to see this concept art in person, in the “Yesterday, Today and Tomorrow” section of the exhibit, beginning August 10.

 Carnation Plaza Gardens at Disneyland Park to Begin Transformation to New Fantasy Faire Experience on April 30

-posted on April 12th, 2012 by Erin Glover, Social Media Director, Disneyland Resort
+posted on April 12th, 2012 by Erin Glover, Editorial Content Director, Disneyland Resort

 As Walt Disney Parks and Resorts Chairman Tom Staggs and Disneyland Resort President George Kalogridis announced at the D23 Expo in August of last year, Carnation Plaza Gardens at Disneyland park is being reimagined into the new Fantasy Faire – an enchanting village square that will immerse guests in the stories of their favorite princesses.
 Carnation Plaza Gardens Stage will become the Fantasy Faire Stage, where the tales of Disney’s fairy tale heroes and heroines will be brought to life each day.

 This transformation will begin with the closing of Carnation Plaza Gardens at the end of the Disneyland park operating day on April 30.
 There are three more chances for Disneyland park guests to enjoy the Jump, Jive, Boogie Swing Party at Carnation Plaza Gardens before it closes: